Fantastic Old-fashioned End of the Year Party!

 The Fantastic Old-fashioned End of the Year Party! was the third concert tour headlined by South Korean indie rock band Jannabi.
 It was their first solo concert in about three years since the Nonsense II concert held in February 2020.
 The group had 20 shows in 8 cities in South Korea.
 The tour recorded over 160,000 waiting numbers during the general sales and was attended by 50,000 people.
-The tour became one of the highest-grossing tours of the year in their home country.

 Background and promotion

 On September 29, 2022, Peponi Music announced that Jannabi would tour concert halls in 8 cities in South Korea: Busan, Gwangju, Seoul, Incheon, Daegu, Suwon, Chuncheon and Cheonan on their social media accounts.
 In the promotional poster with graphic elements of vintage and colorful sensibility, the duo completed the feel-good energy with finger snap poses.
 The image was posted featuring the lyrics from their 2019 song "Legend" that reads "Flash, it's my last-ditch effort.
 Fireworks are the final moments.
 We have to burn it down."
 Peponi Music considered performing at the SK Olympic Handball Gymnasium but decided to have the Seoul performances at the Olympic Hall.
 The stage had a special meaning to the band for that was where they held their breakthrough performance which was rare to happen for an indie band.

 In an interview with JTBC's Differential Class All Night Talk, Choi Jung-hoon revealed that the most important part of the setlist was their 2015 song "Beautiful" with a lyrics that says "That's why we are a beautiful moment."
 The lyrics became the foundation to work on their setlist and convey the message they wanted to tell the audience.